 Dr. Kreines has also served as the Medical Advisor for the Ohio Society for Gastrointestinal Nurses and Associates.

-Recognizing the need for personalized office based medical care, as of May 2013, Dr Kreines has decided to focus his skills as a clinician and diagnostician into a full-time consultative practice and can now concentrate on evaluation and detailed recommendations for a wide variety of digestive conditions and especially his passion for the care of patient with IBD.
+Recognizing the need for personalized medical care, Dr Kreines has decided to focus his skills as a clinician and diagnostician into a full-time consultative practice and can now concentrate on evaluation and detailed recommendations within the broad spectrum of Gastroenterology/digestive conditions and especially focus his passion and expertise for the care of patient with Inflammatory Bowel Disease and Irritable Bowel Syndrome and esophageal diseases (reflux, swallowing disorders etc).

 Video Blog: Digestion with Dr. Michael Kreines: